 Skip to main content

-When a push arrives on a tracked branch, the API matches changed files against all workspace topics.
-Any topic whose anchored files or patterns overlap with the changed files gets marked stale with a human-readable reason.
+When a push arrives on a tracked branch, the API matches changed files against all workspace topics using glob pattern intersection.
+Any topic whose anchored patterns overlap with the changed files gets marked drifted with a human-readable reason.
 For example, if a push to main changes src/auth/guard.ts and src/auth/service.ts, the auth-flow topic anchored to src/auth/** becomes:

 Tracked branches